VeronicaNoe/epiTree/README.md

 ## Detecting differentially methylated cytosines (DMC)

 We also provide demo notebooks with the code used in the article.
-Pleas, note that only a subset of sequenced cytosines are used due to limited resource from colab and to make a faster excution.
+Please, note that only a subset of sequenced cytosines are used due to limited resource from colab and to make a faster excution.

 [SSR data.csv](link2zenodo)